rax845163/federatorai-operator/docs/crd_alamedaservice.md

   name: my-alamedaservice
   namespace: alameda
 spec:
-  selfDriving: true             ## to enable resource self-orchestration of the deployed Alameda components
+  selfDriving: false             ## to enable resource self-orchestration of the deployed Alameda components
                                 ## it is recommended NOT to use ephemeral data storage for Alameda influxdb component when self-Driving is enabled
   enableExecution: true
+  enableDispatcher: true        #use Dispatcher sent job to alameda-ai
   enableGui: true
   version: latest               ## for Alameda components. (exclude grafana and influxdb)
   prometheusService: https://prometheus-k8s.openshift-monitoring:9091